 Will debit card authorization holds apply to all my purchases?

 No, debit card authorization holds only apply to debit card transactions when you sign your name or do not enter a PIN.
 For example, a debit card purchase made at a restaurant or with an online merchant would be treated as a Signature/Credit transaction and would be subject to an authorization hold.

 Debit purchases and ATM withdrawals made using a PIN subtract the funds immediately from your account (except for when you use your PIN at a gas station).

-What is the difference between my balance and my available balance?
+What is the difference between my current balance and my available balance?

 Your available balance reflects any authorization holds or deposit holds and is used by the Credit Union to determine available funds when transactions attempt to clear your account.
-The balance the Credit Union uses as transactions clear is called your available balance and includes all items that have cleared your account up to that point and reflects any items on hold.
-If your available balance is not sufficient to cover a transaction, the Credit Union may pay the item and charge you a Courtesy Pay fee.
-A Courtesy Pay fee may be charged even though your balance indicates a positive amount.
+The current balance the Credit Union uses as transactions clear is called your available balance and includes all items that have cleared your account up to that point and reflects any items on hold.
+If your available balance is not sufficient to cover a transaction, the Credit Union may pay the item and charge you a Overdraft Privilege fee.
+A Overdraft Privilege fee may be charged even though your current balance indicates a positive amount.

 Why does the Credit Union utilize debit card authorization holds?

-Does the Credit Union utilize debit card authorization holds to generate more Courtesy Pay fees?
+Does the Credit Union utilize debit card authorization holds to generate more Overdraft Privilege fees?

 No. Debit card authorization holds are utilized so that you can check your available balance and obtain a more accurate picture of the funds that are available for you to spend.